CLinnSheng/Complaint-System/README.md

 # Complaint-System
 A project for the course Programming Technique II
-This project is about a complaint system for UTM.
+This project is about building a a unified complaint system that can refer to the different department in UTM